INSURANCE & FEES

 I WILL NEGOTIATE WITH YOUR INSURANCE TO COVER ME:

 I will negotiate with your insurance to cover me even if I'm not in their network.
 For decades I've made specialized OCD treatment accessible for hundreds of clients regardless of their insurance policy and financial resources.
 Other therapists just don't do this.
 I am often successful in negotiating with HMOs, EPOs, and Medicaid (Fidelis, Amerigroup, HealthPlus, Horizon, Blue Cross, United Health Care, Optum, Oxford, GHI, Cigna, Aetna, etc.) to cover me as if I'm in-network.
 If successful, that means you would still pay me my same full fee of $180 at each appointment, but I give you a receipt, and your insurance refunds you 40-80% (except your standard copay and/or any in-network deductible).
 As with all providers, clients are responsible to ensure the provider is paid in full and to keep track of deadlines for renewal of their insurance authorization.
 It's not a guarantee, it takes a month to get a decision and definitely involves some hassle on the client's part, but it costs nothing to try and is often successful.
-It requires you to start the process.
+It requires you to start the process with one phone call to your insurance company.
+Keep this page open in front of you when you call them.
 Please follow the instructions below exactly as they are written.

 One call from you is all it takes to get started.
 Then, we take over from there and make a case on your behalf to get a single case agreement.